 The Radio Communications Lead is responsible for organizing the radio system used to connect the various organizations at Flipside.
 This lead should have a decent knowledge of radio technology and the available systems at Flipside’s disposal; in addition the lead should be communicative and well-organized.

-The Safety Lighting Lead is responsible for ensuring that any hazardous areas of Pyropolis are appropriately lit.
+The Safety Lighting Lead works with a small team to set out safety lights at Flipside, and manage storage and charging of lights at the Warehouse.
+Is responsible for ensuring that any hazardous areas of Pyropolis are appropriately lit.

 The Sanitation Lead is responsible for coordinating the contract with the Port-o-Pottie vendor regarding delivery, pickup, stocking and servicing of the port-o-potties at Flipside.
 The ideal lead for this position should be organized, friendly, and willing to put up with a little shit.
 Just kidding.
 Kinda.